40. Optimal Unemployment Insurance#

 Vu_star = sp.optimize.fsolve(Vu_error_Λ,15000,args = (r))

-Now that we have calibrated our interest rate \(r\), we can continue with solving the model with private information.
+Now that we have calibrated our the parameter \(r\), we can continue with solving the model with private information.

-Our approach to solving the full model is a variant on Judd (1998) [Judd, 1998], who uses a polynomial to approximate the value function and a numerical optimizer to perform the optimization at each iteration.
+Our approach to solving the full model follows ideas of Judd (1998) [Judd, 1998], who uses a polynomial to approximate the value function and a numerical optimizer to perform the optimization at each iteration.

 Our strategy involves finding a function \(C(V)\) – the expected cost of giving the worker value \(V\) – that satisfies the Bellman equation: